 They were trying to get the platform perfect before they launched so they kept pushing out the launch to build in all the bells and whistles.
 “We hadn’t considered launching ‘lean’ – we didn’t know what that was.”
 While today Envato is successful as a result of that approach, Cyan strongly encouraged our students to get a minimum viable product out quickly and test it with your potential customer.

 The human temptation to do a little bit more to get it ‘right’ and give it a little bit more time before you launch.
-See if your product solves the customer pain point in a basic way and find out if they want it – t’s doesn’t need to be pretty.
+See if your product solves the customer pain point in a basic way and find out if they want it – it doesn’t need to be pretty.

 And more money isn’t always the solution.
 Cyan reflected that if they had received a millions in funding in the early days, they wouldn’t have known what to do with it.
 The monetary limitation forced them to make prudent decisions and invest in the things that have the most impact on what matters most.